-Table 2 indicates that were it not for the regulation of upstream flows, the Rio Grande at the Albuquerque gage could have experienced spring flows of 10,000 cfs or greater a total of eight (8) times between 1975 and 2001.
+Cochiti Dam began regulating flow on the Rio Grande in 1974.
+Table 1 shows the effects of regulation for the post-Cochiti Dam period.
+All flows are given in cubic feet per second (cfs).
+Table 1 indicates that were it not for the regulation of upstream flows, the Rio Grande at the Albuquerque gage could have experienced spring flows of 10,000 cfs or greater a total of eight (8) times between 1975 and 2017.
 This is consistent with the pre-Cochiti Dam flow record which shows that from 1942 to 1973 spring flows reached or exceeded 10,000 cfs a total of seven (7) times at the Albuquerque gage.
-The gage record shows that flows of 10,000 cfs or greater were never reached at the Albuquerque gage during the post-Cochiti Dam period (1974 to present).
-The results of the 2006 HEC Report show that flow releases from Cochiti Dam can be regulated to 7,000 cfs for flows generated by snowmelt and rainfall upstream of the reservoirs for any event up to the 200 year frequency event.
-In the 200 year frequency event the HEC Report predicts a spillway flow resulting in a total combined discharge of 10,000 cfs.
+The gage record shows that flows of 10,000 cfs or greater were never reached at the Albuquerque gage during the post-Cochiti Dam period (1974 to 2017.
+The results of the 2006 HEC Report show that flow releases from Cochiti Dam can be regulated to 7,000 cfs for flows generated by snowmelt and rainfall upstream of the reservoirs for any event up to the 0.5% exceedance (200 year return period) event.
+In the 0.5% exceedance event the HEC Report predicts a spillway flow resulting in a total combined discharge of 10,000 cfs.

-For comparative purposes, Figure 3, below shows the 1987 hydrograph taken from the gage record.
+For comparative purposes, Figure 5, below shows the 1987 hydrograph taken from the gage record.
 This hydrograph was selected because were it not for the effects of regulated flow from Cochiti Dam, this hydrograph would have reached a peak flow of 10,881 cfs resulting in widespread overbank flows at Albuquerque.